 Vytorin Might Be Ineffective and Might Cause Cancer

-Another trial, the Simvastatin and Ezetimibe in Aortic Stenosis (SEAS) trial, showed a significantly higher incidence of cancer among patients who took Vytorin than among patients who took a placebo.
+Moreover, Another trial, the Simvastatin and Ezetimibe in Aortic Stenosis (SEAS) trial, showed a significantly higher incidence of cancer among patients who took Vytorin than among patients who took a placebo.

 Without disclosing the ENHANCE test results, Merck and Schering-Plough continued advertising and selling Vytorin, and the House of Representatives Committee on Energy and Commerce began an inquiry into the delay.

 Schering-Plough’s president, Carrie Smith Cox, was investigated for selling off 900,000 shares of the company ($28 million worth) between the time the ENHANCE trials were completed and the date the data was released.
-The Justice Department is also investigating Merck’s and Schering-Plough’s advertising for Vytorin.
+The Justice Department also began investigating Merck’s and Schering-Plough’s advertising for Vytorin.

-Simvastatin Might Cause Additional Vytorin Side Effects
+Simvastatin Might Cause Additional Side Effects